ErionaOsaj/fuel-consumption-ratings-2023/README.md

-# Fuel Consumption Ratings 2023 - Data Preprocessing and Visualization
+# Fuel Consumption Ratings 2023 - Data Preprocessing and Visualization - FIEK 2023/2024

 ## Overview
 This project is developed as a part  of the Master studies curriculum at the Faculty of Electrical and Computer Engineering (FIEK).
 It focuses on the essential aspects of data preprocessing and visualization, key areas in the field of data science and analytics.